TharisSolutionsLtd/ember-1.9.1-template-compiler-visual-studio/README.md

 ##### Updating Visual Studio Project Files
 I have included both of these projects in this repository and I recommend that they be added to the solution of the Ember application so they are build at the same time as the Ember Solution.
 Once Tharis.Tools.App is built then you will notice the .exe is in the bin folder for the configuration you are currently building in, typically Debug or Release.
 Once you have a location of the .exe file then you can begin to update the Ember application project file.

-Uncomment the Target node where the Name attribute is equal to BeforeBuild.
+Open up the project file in your favourite text editor and uncomment the Target node where the Name attribute is equal to BeforeBuild.
 Add a child node called Exec and add an attribute called Command so it looks like this:
 ```xml
 <Target Name="BeforeBuild">
  <Exec Command="" />